spacewalk01/sagemaker-aws/README.md

 Practical Data Science Specialization - AWS

-## Course 1 - Analyze Datasets and Train ML Models using AutoML
+## Analyze Datasets and Train ML Models using AutoML

-1. Analyze Datasets and Train ML Models using AutoML (Week1)
+1. Explore the Use Case and Analyze the Dataset in S3 on AWS

-2. Detect data bias with Amazon SageMaker Clarify (Week2)
+2. Detect data bias with Amazon SageMaker Clarify

-3. Train a model with Amazon SageMaker Autopilot (Week3)
+3. Train a model with Amazon SageMaker Autopilot

 ### Data